 Admission is open to anyone 16 years old or older who has graduated from or left elementary or secondary school and has the ability to benefit from instruction.
 Current high school students who are at least 16 years old must provide signed authorization from the high school principal or his or her designee indicating that they have permission to attend.
-Students under the age of 16 who are identified as having the ability to benefit by Wor-Wic's vice president for enrollment management and student services can be admitted if they have completed at least the seventh grade and have Scholastic Aptitude Test (SAT) reading and mathematics subset scores of at least 600 or American College Testing (ACT) subset scores of at least 24.
+Students under the age of 16 who are identified as having the ability to benefit by Wor-Wic's director of counseling can be admitted if they have completed at least the seventh grade and have Scholastic Aptitude Test (SAT) reading and mathematics subset scores of at least 550 or American College Testing (ACT) subset scores of at least 24.